per1234/generator-kb-document/README.md

 #### Built-in Prompts

-In addition to the custom prompts the user defines in their [prompts data file](#prompts-data-file), the generator always displays a series of prompts for information that is used by the generator.
+In addition to the custom prompts the user defines in their [prompts configuration file](#prompts-configuration-file), the generator always displays a series of prompts for information that is used by the generator.

 The answers to these "built-in" prompts are available for use in the template just the same as the user-defined prompts.